-Six years after the recession began, the economy and the job market continue to inch towards recovery at a glacial pace.
-However, while the general unemployment rate hovers above 7 percent, the unemployment rate for college graduates with a bachelor’s degree or above is less than 4 percent.
-The gap between college educated professionals and those without high school degrees is even more profound, as the unemployment rate for the latter segment is 12.7 percent.
+Several years after the recession began, the economy and the job market continue to inch towards recovery at a glacial pace.
+However, while the general unemployment rate finally ticked below 7 percent, the unemployment rate for college graduates with a bachelor’s degree or above is only 4 percent.
+The gap between college-educated professionals and those without a high school degree is even more profound, as the unemployment rate for the latter segment is 11 percent.
 The competition for well-educated, well-prepared professionals is fierce (a function of supply and demand), and the opportunity to hire them is fleeting.

 Here are some suggestions for speeding up the hiring process in order to connect with the skilled talent you need, when you need it:

 The most time-consuming part of the interview process is often the first-round interview.
 Too often, companies bring in an excessive number of candidates despite only being impressed by a select number of resumes.
 By trusting your gut during the resume review period, you’ll eliminate hours of wasted time spent interviewing unqualified candidates, and increasing your chances of hiring the best fit.